n9iels/pi-hole-stats-chrome/README.md

 # Pi-hole stats for Google Chrome
-Browser extension for Google Chrome to view your Pi-hole statis in one click.
+Browser extension for Google Chrome to view your Pi-hole stats in one click.

 ![alt text](screenshot.PNG "Screenshot of the Pi-hole extension")

+## Prerequisites
+A PC connected to a Pi-hole in your locale network.

 ## Installation
 1. Clone the repository or download it as ZIP